General overview of the Canada Corporations Act part II

 Under the federal CCA, the membership must meet at least once a year to review the financial statements and associated report of the auditor and to appoint an auditor for the coming year.

-3. Types Of Applications
+3. Types of applications

 On October 17, 2011, the Canada Not-for-profit Corporations Act (NFP Act) came into force.
 As of that date applications for incorporation under Part II of the CCA are prohibited.
 Applications to incorporate a not-for-profit must be made under the NFP Act.
-See the Corporations Canada website for information.

 There may be a need for you to change the corporation's Letters Patent.
 This is done by applying for Supplementary Letters Patent.
 The changes can be: (1) a change in the name of the corporation listed in the Letters Patent; or (2) a change to any other provisions of the Letters Patent.
 The procedure varies slightly between these two types of changes.